-Government agencies such as the Centers for Disease Control and Prevention, National Institute on Drug Abuse, and the Department of Health and Human Services at the state level have become more entrenched in crunching the data about the substance use habits of youth.
+Government agencies such as the Centers for Disease Control and Prevention, National Institute on Drug Abuse, and the Department of Health and Human Services at the state level have are crunching the data about the substance use habits of youth.
 The goal of these groups is to figure out if a strict pattern exists.
 The answer that many have come up with so far is that the chance of addiction really depends on a variety of factors.

 Will You Become Addicted?

-Whether or not an individual will become addicted is determined by whether or not he or she is going to use the substance.
-If he or she does not, then even if predisposed, the addiction never manifests.
+Whether an individual is going to use a substance influences if they may develop an addiction.
+If he or she does not, then even if they have a predisposition, the addiction can never manifests.
 Individuals who use the substance despite their families’ medical histories are tempting fate.
-Even then, individuals who have addictive personality traits will not always develop an addiction, though.
+However, individuals who have addictive personality traits will not always develop an addiction.

 The best action to take is to stay away from the substance.
-Those who are not aware of their families’ medical histories but who demonstrate addictive personality red flags are encouraged to educate themselves.
+Those who are not aware of their families’ medical histories but who demonstrate addictive personality red flags may want to educate themselves.
 There are several self-help resources available online that outline the risks of substance use disorder, the data, and the outcome.

-One study acknowledged that there have been contradictory results in terms of addictive personality from work trying to decipher personality traits in different addiction populations.
+There have been contradictory results in terms of addictive personality from work trying to decipher personality traits in different addiction populations.
 Each addiction carries its own set of personality traits.
-Because of this connection, researchers took into account 216 addicted individuals and 78 controls from substance use disorders such as drugs and alcohol as well as behavioral disorders such as gambling and sex.
-Several of the participants exhibited impulsivity and neuroticism.
+Because of this connection, researchers take into account substance use disorders such as drugs and alcohol as well as behavioral disorders, such as gambling and sex.
+Oftentimes, those who have both exhibit impulsivity and neuroticism.
 Other common red flags were a lack of agreeability and conscientiousness.

-The young are especially at risk for addictive personality because their brains are not fully developed until the age of 25.
+The young are especially at risk for addictive personality because their brains don’t fully develop until the age of 25.
 There is a reason why people cannot rent cars if they are under the age of 25 as well as why vehicle insurance rates are higher before a person turns 25 years old.
-The increase in college enrollment has placed young adults at greater risk for addiction not necessarily because they are predisposed but because peer pressure is rampant on campuses.
+The increase in college enrollment has placed young adults at greater risk for addiction because peer pressure is rampant on campuses.

-Studies found in Co-Occurrence of Addictive Behaviours: Personality Factors Related to Substance Use, Gambling and Computer Gaming pointed out that adolescents who abused drugs as well as alcohol and exhibited problematic gambling have the following symptoms:
+Studies found in Co-Occurrence of Addictive Behaviours: Personality Factors Related to Substance Use, Gambling and Computer Gaming points out that adolescents who abuse drugs as well as alcohol and exhibit problematic gambling have the following symptoms:

-Additional traits that were found in computer gaming addiction included:
+Additional traits that may appear in computer gaming addiction include: